rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Abusing HTTP Misconfigurations/Web Cache Poisoning/Fat GET Request.md

 In some cases, it may also be possible to use the `X-HTTP-Method-Override` header to trick the application into treating a fat `GET` request as a normal `POST` request.

-Below is an example of a fat GET request:
+Below is an example of a fat GET request, since the response is unkeyed and included in the response, the cache will be poisoned:
 ```http
 GET /download?filename=file.php HTTP/1.1
 Host: target-website.com